Week 13 – Molding and Casting

 Safety During Casting

 During the casting process I worked carefully because silicone and resin can stain surfaces and may require ventilation.
-Resin can also generate heat during curing, so I avoided touching the material directly and followed the safety instructions (see before the data).
+Resin can also generate heat during curing, so I avoided touching the material directly and followed the safety instructions (see the safety data above).

 The final cast reproduced the general geometry of the mold.
 The spiral shape was visible and the mold allowed me to test the complete molding and casting workflow, from design to final object.
-We start with the siliconne mixing the components 1/1
+We started with silicone, mixing the components in a 1:1 ratio.

 A component